takikawa/racket-gsoc-app/application.md

 The weekly reports will take a written form and will be accompanied by either a text or voice conversation between the student and his/her mentor.
-Students who fail to meet these requirements will fail the evaluations.
+Students who fail to meet these requirements will fail the midterm and/or final evaluation.

 What is your plan for dealing with disappearing mentors?
 =========================================================

-Racket has a large development community, so we plan to have several mentors who can serve as backup in case of disappearances.
+Racket has a large development team (around 30), so we plan to have several mentors who can serve as backup in case of disappearances.
+The admin and backup admin can serve as mentors if necessary.

 What steps will you take to encourage students to interact with your project's community before, during and after the program?
 =========================================================